pwall567/kjson-pointer/README.md

 Like the earlier class, it combines a `JSONPointer` with the object into which the pointer navigates, but as a parameterised class, it allows the target element to be accessed in a type-safe manner.

-The parameter class may be any of the `JSONValue` sealed interface types:
+The parameter class may be any of the `JSONValue` sealed interface types (or their nullable forms):
 - `JSONString`
 - `JSONInt`
 - `JSONLong`